 As a former homeschool mom, one of the areas I felt was the most difficult for me personally to teach was Writing and English.
 I love writing!
 How in the world could that be so difficult?
 Math was my hardest subject, shouldn’t that have been the hardest to teach?
 Yes and no.

-With Writing though, I was so afraid of crushing their creativity and every time I circled, marked through and make suggestions, I felt like I was a dictator crushing them by saying it’s not good enough.
+With Writing though, I was so afraid of crushing their creativity and every time I circled, marked through, and make suggestions, I felt like I was a dictator crushing them by saying it was not good enough.
 Try getting a middle schooler to rewrite a sentence that doesn’t support their thesis without a battle was a challenge, to say the least, much less a high schooler.

 Teaching writing can be a real struggle even if you are a really good writer yourself.
 I can’t even imagine teaching AP writing.
 Enter Constance Hale, the author of “Sin and Syntax: How to Craft Wicked Good Prose”.
 She has an amazing ebook called “Constance Hale’s Lesson Plans for Teachers”, to help teachers with teaching writing.
 I wish I had this set when my children were still being homeschooled.
 She sent me a copy of her ebook that contains the lesson plans that go with her book to look at, and they are amazing.
 It has complete lesson plans so everything is already laid out for you.
 It’s even used in AP English classes.